KU-MedAI/VariantCellBench/evalutation_metrics/README.md

 ```

 ## Pipeline Architecture
+The `result_summary.py` script acts as the master orchestrator.
+It processes predictions through a highly structured 4-step pipeline, ensuring data alignment, isolated metric calculation, and standardized aggregation.

+### Step 1: Data Parsing & Alignment
+- **Metadata Extraction**: Automatically parses essential metadata (Cell Line, PLM, Embedding strategy, and Cross-validation Fold) directly from the `_pred.h5ad` filename.
+- **Gene Masking**: Loads both the prediction and the corresponding ground truth `.h5ad` files.
+It strictly filters the predicted matrix using the `exist` column mask from the truth data to ensure identical gene spaces before any metric is calculated.

+### Step 2: Pre-computation (Cross-Fold Merging)
+- **Gene-wise Caching**: Because Gene-wise metrics require evaluating variants across the entire dataset, the pipeline first groups the individual fold files (e.g., Fold 1-3, 2-3, 3-3) by their configuration `(Cell Line, PLM, Embedding)`.
+- It concatenates these folds into a single temporary matrix, runs the `condition_v4.py` script to compute global PCC and MSE, and caches these results in memory for later injection.

+### Step 3: Multi-Environment Orchestration
+The pipeline uses Python's `subprocess` module to orchestrate disparate evaluation tools simultaneously, isolating temporary outputs to prevent overwriting.
+- **Native Execution**: Runs GEARS (`run_gears.py`), Systema (`run_systema_v2.py`), and Gene-wise calculations in the primary `cell-eval-dev` Conda environment.
+- **Environment Bridging**: For the AUPRC metric (`main.py` $\rightarrow$ `analysis.R`), the script dynamically sources the bash profile and injects the execution command into an isolated R-compatible environment (`r-cmap-env`) to resolve dependency conflicts.

+### Step 4: Metric Mapping & Aggregation
+- **Data Harvesting**: After all subprocesses finish, the script crawls through the temporary output directories and reads the individual CSV files (`gears_perturbations.csv`, `systema_pearson.csv`, `overlap_stats.csv`, etc.).
+- **Standardization (`METRIC_MAPPING`)**: It maps local, tool-specific metric names (e.g., Systema's `prediction` or GEARS's `mse_top20_non_dropout`) to the globally standardized names (e.g., `ACC_centroid`, `MSE_ND_DE_20`).
+- **Final Output**: The script appends the cached Gene-wise metrics, compiles a comprehensive Pandas DataFrame, and exports the final `<MODEL_NAME>_total.csv` matrix.
+Temporary directories are then automatically cleaned up.

 ## Metrics Reference
 The pipeline aggregates and standardizes metrics from different evaluation tools into a single summary file.